rht/mesa-perf/README.md

 # mesa-perf

+Implementation of SingleGrid and MultiGrid using Cython which are 100% compatible with Mesa.

-These are the speed-up for some parts, which are 100% compatible to Mesa:
+These are the speed-up for some methods:

 - Cython MultiGrid in respect to the current one: